MacDill Help Portrait

 Back at the house, a setting sun backlights the forest and makes the leaves glow.

-I managed to capture a few portraits of Vanessa in front of some nice foliage.
+I managed to capture a few portraits of V in front of some nice foliage.

 During a family hike around the house, we encountered these amazing leaves.